 There are dozens of different types available including different brand names for each type.
 Here are the most common types of traditional or conventional DMARDs as well as their brand names:

-Methotrexate is the form of rheumatoid arthritis medication that is referred to most commonly and is often used interchangeably with the term DMARD.
+Methotrexate is the form of rheumatoid arthritis medication that is most commonly used and it is often used interchangeably with the term DMARD.

 Most types of DMARDs are taken orally in a pill format.
 Some types are taken more regularly than others.
 Methotrexate, for example, is usually only taken weekly.
 Biologics, on the other hand, are usually administered via an injection.
 There are, however, some newer biologics available in daily pill format.